$0 Nova Scotia Adoption Quick-Start Checklist

 Documents to gather now:

-• Vulnerable Sector Check (apply through local police — allow six to eight weeks minimum)
+• Vulnerable Sector Check (apply through local police early because processing times vary)

 • Child Abuse Register check (request through DCS)